 A strong middle class is essential to a strong economy.
-While corporations and the wealthy continue to capture the rewards of a growing economy, working families and middle-class Americans are being left behind.
-From 1979 to 2020, annual wages for the bottom 90 percent of households increased just 26 percent, while average incomes for the wealthiest 1 percent increased more than 160 percent.
+While corporations and the wealthy continue to capture greater amounts of wealth, working people are being left behind.
+From 1979 to 2023, annual wages for the bottom 90 percent of households increased just 44 percent, while average incomes for the wealthiest 1 percent increased more than 180 percent.

 Unions are critical to increasing wages and creating an economy that rewards hardworking people, but special interest-funded attacks on labor laws have eroded union membership.
-Our nation's economic inequality is not a natural product of a functioning economy-it is the result of a decades-long effort to exploit toothless labor laws and strip workers of the power to join together and negotiate for decent wages, benefits, and working conditions.
-As a result, the share of American workers who are union members has fallen from roughly one in every three workers in 1956 to a new low of 10.1 percent in 2022.
-The Richard L. Trumka Protecting the Right to Organize (PRO) Act (H.R.
-20) restores fairness to the economy by strengthening the federal laws that protect workers' right to join a union.
+Our nation's economic inequality is not a natural product of a functioning economy-it is the result of a decades-long effort to exploit toothless labor laws and strip workers of their power to join together and negotiate for higher wages, better benefits, and safer working conditions.
+As a result, the share of American workers who are union members has fallen from roughly one in every three workers in 1956 to a new low of 9.9 percent in 2024.
+The Richard L. Trumka Protecting the Right to Organize (PRO) Act (H.R.20) restores fairness to the economy by strengthening the federal laws that protect workers' right to join a union.

 The American people's support for unions is surging.
-According to a 2022 Gallup poll, 71 percent of Americans approve of labor unions-the highest that Gallup has recorded since 1965.
-This is a direct result of Americans rejecting the unfair labor practices and unsafe working conditions made worse during the height of the COVID-19 pandemic.
+According to a 2024 Gallup poll, 70 percent of Americans approve of labor unions-remaining near record highs.
+This is a direct result of Americans rejecting the abuse and exploitation of large corporations and unsafe working conditions.
 Now, workers are once again turning to unions to secure safer workplaces, livable wages, and better benefits.